-It’s been one year since the UK voted to leave the European Union and the dire warnings of economic catastrophe are still yet to emerge.
+It’s been a little over a year since the UK voted to leave the European Union and the dire warnings of economic catastrophe are still yet to emerge.

 Businesses, which before the historic vote on 23 June 2016, were told a vote to leave would plunge the UK into immediate and deep recession have remained remarkably upbeat about the UK’s divorce from the EU.

 Markets are up, purchasing manager’s indices continue to be positive, and business sentiment is strong.
-While the pound’s drop has certainly been the most measurable and sustained market movement since the vote to leave, it has found a floor and appears to be sticking to it.
+While the pound’s drop has certainly been the most measurable and sustained market movement since the vote to leave, it has found a floor.

 Now negotiations have got underway the UK’s eventual relationship will become clearer over the coming weeks and months, with early indications the two sides are willing to compromise to reach agreement.

 Despite UK prime minister Theresa May’s embarrassing general election performance she looks set to continue to steer the UK through Brexit and her weakened position could mean the UK is more inclined to bend before it breaks under EU demands.

 The latest monthly data used by the tracker has been mixed.